cynavago/cynavago/README.md

 - 🌱 I’m currently learning the Ionic Framework
 - 👯 I’m looking to collaborate on React on Rails applications
 - 💬 Ask me about my hobbies!
 I'm a stained glass artist on the side and love riding my single-speed bike
 - 🤔 Wondering where I got my avatar?
-Check out <a href="https://www.instagram.com/igorillustrations/?hl=en">Igor Canova's</a> work to commission your own avatar.
+Check out <a href="https://www.instagram.com/igorillustrations/?hl=en">Igor Canova's</a> work to commission your own avatar #artistssupportartists
 <!--
 **cynavago/cynavago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.